 - They put a Shudhdha Ghee lamp near the head and sprinkle some water on the body.

-What exactly happens at a Hindu Funeral?
+What exactly happens at a Hindu Funeral Rituals?

-The casket (usually open casket) is carried into the crematorium ground, feet first, by the male of the house.
+The casket (usually open casket) has carried into the crematorium ground, feet first, by the male of the house.
 During this mourners recite prayers (usually Raam Naam).
 An open casket displays the Parthiv body of the deceased so the guests can see them for one last time.

 A Hindu priest and mostly the eldest son conduct the cremation ceremony (‘Mukhagni’).